From the function-sheaf dictionary to quasicharacters of $p$-adic tori: Introduction

-\textbf{Acknowledgements.\ } {Pramod Achar, Masoud Kamgarpour and Hadi Salmasian allowed us to hijack much of a Research in Teams meeting at the Banff International Research Station into a discussion of quasicharacter sheaves.
-We thank them for their kindness, knowledge and invaluable help.
-We thank Takashi Suzuki for some very helpful observations and suggestions, especially related to our use of the Hochschild-Serre spectral sequence.
-We thank Alessandra Bertrapelle and Cristian Gonz\'ales-Avil\'es for disabusing us of a misapprehension concerning the Greenberg realization functor and drawing our attention to their result on Weil restriction and the Greenberg transform.
-We thank Joseph Bernstein for suggesting a connection between our category of quasicharacter sheaves for $p$-adic tori and quasicharacters of its pure rational forms.}
+We thank Pramod Achar, Masoud Kamgarpour and Hadi Salmasian for allowing us to hijack much of a Research in Teams meeting at the Banff International Research Station into a discussion of quasicharacter sheaves.
+We also thank them for their kindness, knowledge and invaluable help.
+We thank Takashi Suzuki for clarifying the relation between this project and his recent work and for very helpful observations and suggestions, especially related to our use of the Hochschild-Serre spectral sequence.
+We thank Alessandra Bertrapelle and Cristian Gonz\'ales-Avil\'es for disabusing us of a misapprehension concerning the Greenberg realization functor and for drawing our attention to their result on Weil restriction and the Greenberg transform.
+Finally, we thank Joseph Bernstein for very helpful comments.

-{Finally, we gratefully acknowledge the financial support of the Pacific Institute for the Mathematical Sciences and the National Science and Engineering Research Council (Canada), as well the hospitality of the Banff International Research Station during a Research in Teams program.}
+Finally, we gratefully acknowledge the financial support of the Pacific Institute for the Mathematical Sciences and the National Science and Engineering Research Council (Canada), as well the hospitality of the Banff International Research Station during a Research in Teams program.